Back to Special Relativity

 - Principle of Relativity

-- From the postulates Einstein derived three counterintuitive predictions:
+- From which Einstein derived counterintuitive predictions:

-- Time Dilation, Relativity of Simultaneity, Length Contraction.
+- Length Contraction.

 - Raum und Zeit, a lecture Minkowski gave in 1908, begins: